Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 .. _Before you begin: #before-you-begin
 .. _Running a node: #running-a-node
-.. _Seeing your node on the dashboards: #seeing-your-node-on-the-dashboards
+.. _Seeing your node on the dashboard: #seeing-your-node-on-the-dashboard
 .. _Enabling inbound connections: #enabling-inbound-connections
 .. _Stopping the node: #stopping-the-node